Teeth Whitening in Montgomery, AL

 Not only is a professional tooth whitening procedure one of the safest, most effective ways to brighten your smile in Montgomery, AL, it is also one of the most economical.
 As we age, our teeth are exposed to foods and drinks that stain the teeth, and even though they may be perfectly healthy, they certainly aren't as appealing as they could be.
 Tooth whitening is not permanent.
 A touch-up may be needed every several years, and more often if you smoke, drink coffee, tea, or wine.

-At Steineker and Dillon in Montgomery, AL, our dental care providers are aware of how important white teeth can be to your confidence; teeth whitening is one of the fastest ways to reduce the appearance of age, and the results can be quite dramatic.
+At Dillon and Rolen in Montgomery, AL, our dental care providers are aware of how important white teeth can be to your confidence; teeth whitening is one of the fastest ways to reduce the appearance of age, and the results can be quite dramatic.
 Our Montgomery, AL dentist has the tools in office to brighten your teeth three to eight shades in only one hour while protecting your sensitive gum and tooth root areas.
 Our in-office Montgomery, AL whitening solutions are the perfect antidote to stains caused by tea, coffee, berries, candies, red wine, and other enamel-darkening drinks.

 Teeth Whitening FAQ